mnicholl/photometry-sans-frustration/README.md

   --sub : perform template subtraction.
 Will subtract a local image called 'template_[band].fits' if it exists, otherwise will try to create one from PS1/SDSS

+  --template: if provided with a filename, uses specified file rather than the default template image above

   --templatesize N: side length of PS1/SDSS cutout to download, in arcmin (default 10 arcmin)

-  --cutoutsize : size of image to cutout for template subtraction, in pixels (default 1000)
+  --cutoutsize : size of image to cutout for template subtraction, in pixels (default 1000).
+Provide two numbers to give separate x, y lengths for rectangular stamps